 If you can't log on to the registration system through the RAVEN portal, there are two reasons why there may be a problem:

-- You may not have been given permission by your College: in the first instance contact Elaine Oliver by email or phone (UTN: 64853) to check whether you have permission.
+- You may not have been given permission by your College: in the first instance contact the NST administrator by email or phone (UTN: 64853) to check whether you have permission.

 - You may not have activated your RAVEN account: please go to the RAVEN site to register for an account and/or password.

-Why has the Natural Sciences Tripos moved to a standardised timetable of registration on-line?
+Why does the Natural Sciences Tripos have a standardised timetable of registration on-line?

-The increased number of students reading Natural Sciences subjects has led to tight restrictions on when students can take their required practical sessions.
-There is very little spare accommodation in laboratories, and we have now moved to a system where we inform students of their practical days, expecting them to organise their supervision timetables afterwards.
+The number of students reading Natural Sciences subjects has led to tight restrictions on when students can take their required practical sessions.
+There is very little spare accommodation in laboratories, and we therefore operate a system where we inform students of their practical days, expecting them to organise their supervision timetables afterwards.

-On-line registration will free time up for students, who will be emailed with an individualised timetable of lectures and practical classes based on information on their subject choices provided by College staff.
-Colleges will also be able to view the timetables of their students.
+On-line registration frees time up for students, who will be emailed with an individualised timetable of lectures and practical classes based on information on their subject choices provided by College staff.
+Colleges are also able to view the timetables of their students.